Commuting time geometry of ergodic Markov chains: Minimax characterization of commuting times and hitting probabilities

 Having a straight minimum is a lot better than having a minimax, because now we can plug in any $\phi$ with $\phi(a)=1,\phi(b)=0$ and get an upper bound for $r_{ab}$, corresponding to a lower bound for $T_{ab}$.
 This method is a staple of electrical theory---the part of electrical theory that doesn't extend to non-time-reversible chains because it depends on the relation $L(f,g)=L(g,f)$.

 For time-reversible chains there are also complementary methods for finding lower bounds for $r_{ab}$, and thus upper bounds for $T_{ab}$.
 These emerge from the minimum principle through the mystery of convex duality.
-In practice, though, it is generally conceptually simpler to work instead with the monotonicity law described in the next section.
-This monotonicity law extends to all chains, but sadly, for all we can tell thus far, its usefulness appears to get left behind.